Of course, you should use a Mortgage broker.

 It is better to work with a mortgage broker rather than a bank.

 These were some tips that might help you to choose whether you should choose a mortgage broker or bank for your home loan.
-If you are looking to get a home loan, we at PierPoint Mortgage will help you to get the best offer and interest rates for your home loan.
+If you are looking to get a home loan, we at PierPoint Mortgage will help you to get the offer and interest rates for your home loan.